willnotsurrender/06_Friends/04_Male/Armin Gräber.md

 # Learnings
 - Don't steal
 - Remember friends
-- Lead your company and not my company and diffe whatsapp groups with my company
+- Lead your company and not my company and differ whatsapp groups with my company